 Gamification in cyber

-Typical gamified cybersecurity exercises such as capture-the-flags double up as great team-building activities because of their social nature.
+Gamified cybersecurity exercises such as capture-the-flags double up as great team-building activities because of their social nature.
 McAfee found 96% of organizations that hold such events report tangible benefits; they can even help in the search for hidden talent, with many self-taught or uncertified participants using the exercises to prove their worth.
-Check out the ways Immersive Labs is already utilizing gamification below.

 Learn by doing

-When it comes to cybersecurity nothing compares to getting hands on, which is why we give users every chance to learn by doing.
+Nothing compares to getting hands on, which is why we give our users every chance to learn by doing.
 This means getting to grips with the latest attacker tools, tactics, and techniques.

 We know that perseverance is a key quality in cyber talent, so our platform lays down the gauntlet.
-Our capture-the-flag labs in particular enable those who are ready to find their own way to the finish line.
+Our capture-the-flag labs, for instance, allow advanced learners to find their own way to the finish line.

 Curiosity and self-research